 You can read more about why the UK government stopped using the term BAME in this blog from the RDU.

 Instead of using the terms BAME and / or BME, specify the ethnic groups you are referring to.
-If you have to use a term that encompasses several groups, use 'minority ethnic groups' or 'people from an ethnic minority background'.

 Example: "We need to recruit more Black African and Black Caribbean nurses."